DuongKLinh/VSL-new/README.md

-# VSL-Duong
+# VSL-new
-VSL-Translator Duong's version
+A new VSL-Translator version